 ‘Well I grew up here but Dave and his family grew up at the coast.’
 Confused Mandy asked ‘So your parents weren’t together then?
 Did you and Dave have other brothers and sisters?’
 Realization hit, she thought Dave and she were siblings.

 Dave you son of a bitch!
 She could think it – it wasn’t Sunday.

 Denny picked up her tea and avoided Mandy’s eyes.
 What could she say?
 She shoved a large piece of banana bread into her mouth to avoid answering.

 ‘You know I have a roast in the oven – sorry I have to go.’
 Mandy nodded, stood and gave Denny a quick hug.

 ‘Thank you for helping me, I’m sure I will come right.
 Maybe you and Dave can come and have dinner with me one night?’
 Denny smiled, ‘that would be lovely.’

-She left wondering how she would get around that one, but fury crept in and she was almost running by the time she got home.
+She left wondering how she would get around that one.
+Fear and fury crept in and she was almost running by the time she got home.

 There he lay, under the sheet unable to comprehend the anger and hurt that he had caused.
 Denny walked up, ripped the sheet off him and hit him in the chest.
-Staring at his face, she realised that her love for him was gone.
+Staring at his face, she realized that her love for him was gone.
 An empty shell of what it once was.
 She finished up, dressing him in the same clothes.
 He can sit in dirty underpants for the rest of time, she thought.
-Made up his face and seated him in the wheelchair.
+She finished by making up his face and seating him in the wheelchair.
 Strange how much lighter he was now.

 Denny sat in her chair and burst into tears.
 She cried for all the years, for hating Mandy without cause and for his deceit.
 Her soul healed with each tear, not quite perfect but enough that she looked forward to the future.
 She decided that the lounge was too good for him and waited until it was dark to wheel him in to the shed.
 She locked the door, went upstairs showered and climbed into bed.